Las Vegas will be home to six different sports this weekend

 Stadiums and arenas have been open for months for fans to take in sports.

 Las Vegas, this weekend, will be the meeting place for six different sports, hosting events in and around the city.
-In minor league baseball, The Aviators (Triple-A affiliate of Oakland) host the Oklahoma City Dodgers in a weekend series; the Lights FC play San Diego Loyal on Saturday; UFC 266 is on Saturday, headlined by Alexander Volkanovski and Brian Ortega; the Golden Knights host San Jose in a preseason game on Sunday; NASCAR is in town, finishing up with SouthPoint 400 on Sunday; and the 2-0 Las Vegas Raiders are hosting the Miami Dolphins Sunday afternoon.
+In minor league baseball, The Aviators (Triple-A affiliate of Oakland) host the Oklahoma City Dodgers in a weekend series; the Lights FC play San Diego Loyal in a United Soccer League match Saturday; UFC 266 is on Saturday, headlined by Alexander Volkanovski and Brian Ortega; the Golden Knights host San Jose in a preseason game on Sunday; NASCAR is in town, finishing up with SouthPoint 400 on Sunday; and the 2-0 Las Vegas Raiders are hosting the Miami Dolphins Sunday afternoon.

 The convergence of fans and crowds are a stark contrast for the franchises, the hospitality industry and a city which struggled mid-pandemic.